Transport in Albania: History

 Up until 1991, the total number of cars in Albania was between 5000 and 7000.
 In 1991, the Albanian government lifted the decades-old ban on private-vehicle ownership.
 As a result, car imports numbered about 1,500 per month.
 Traffic in the capital remained light, but traffic lights and other control devices were urgently needed to deal with the multiplying number of privately owned cars.
 Albanian entrepreneurs also imported used Greek buses and started carrying passengers on intercity routes that did not exist or had been poorly serviced during the communist era.

 The population is known for owning a large fleet of German cars.
-In particular, Mercedes Benz vehicles are widely preferred not only for their status symbol, but also for their durability on rural roads where half of the population resides, and the cheap price for buying used ones.
-Mercedes Benz cars were owned by Enver Hoxha and reportedly favored by his officials, giving the brand a foothold even before private ownership of cars was legalized.

-Air pollution has become a pressing concern as the number of cars has increased to over 300,000 in the capital Tirana.
+In particular, Mercedes-Benz vehicles are widely preferred not only for their status symbol, but also for their durability on rural roads where half of the population resides, and the cheap price for buying used ones.
+Mercedes-Benz cars were owned by Enver Hoxha and reportedly favored by his officials, giving the brand a foothold even before private ownership of cars was legalized.
+By 2004 the number of cars in the capital Tirana had increased to over 300,000 and air pollution became a pressing concern.
 These are mostly 1990s and early 2000s diesel cars, while it is widely believed that the fuel used in Albania contains larger amounts of sulfur and lead than in the European Union.
 Albania is probably one of the few countries in Europe where vehicles imported from the United States, and from left hand traffic jurisdictions (for example the United Kingdom) can be found on the streets without any modifications brought from expats living abroad.